readthedocs/readthedocs.org/docs/supported-tools.rst

 - For tools that release their versions incrementally without an EOL date, we choose a date based on:

-  - A version with breaking changes is released (usually a mayor version update).
+  - A version with breaking changes is released (usually a major version update).
   - The date since it was last updated.
   - Its usage on our platform.